TvhClient: Roadmap for tvOS-Version?

-RE: TvhClient: Roadmap for tvOS-Version? - Added by of Montreal about 2 years ago
+RE: TvhClient: Roadmap for tvOS-Version? - Added by of Montreal over 2 years ago

 He's working on a tvOS version.

-RE: TvhClient: Roadmap for tvOS-Version? - Added by Maury Markowitz about 2 years ago
+RE: TvhClient: Roadmap for tvOS-Version? - Added by Maury Markowitz over 2 years ago

 The "big issue" is whether the boxes have enough CPU to decode the MPEG2 in software.
 Apple won't let you decode anything other than H.264 in hardware, so for straight-up streaming you have to use the VLC codebase (or similar) to decode in software.
 Sadly the typical receiver boxes like an RPi don't have the horsepower to do H.264 transcode in real-time, even when using the GPU accelerated options.